-Thanks to Linux community, there are many command line applications are available to do it.
-Let us going to see some of them with examples.
+Thanks to Linux community, there are many command line applications are available to display the contents of archive and compressed files.
+Here I have listed 10 methods.

 1. Using Vim Editor